Angel Investing vs Private Equity vs VCs… which works for you?

 However, the financial boost you will receive can help you advance forward, and you may also get additional business advice and support as an added benefit too.

-Take, for example, sports clothing manufacturer Under Armor.
+Take, for example, the sports clothing manufacturer Under Armor.
 The company started in 1996 with $20,000 worth of savings and $40,000 of money from investors.
 Under Armor is now worth an incredible $1.9 billion!

 How You are launched can help your startup get funding and investment

 You Are Launched has been working with lean start-ups, accelerators, and venture capital companies since 2014.

 We can help you get your start-up up and running, helping you create a solid launch plan that will get you the vital funding that you need to grow